What is Chlamydia?

 How does chlamydia occur?

 Chlamydia is caused by infection with the bacteria Chlamydia trachomatis, and this infection occurs almost exclusively through sexual contact.
 You contract chlamydia after having unprotected sex with someone who carries the bacteria.
-This does not matter whether it is vaginal, anal or oral sex: the bacteria can be transmitted in any of these forms of sexual contact.
+This does not matter whether it involves vaginal, anal or oral sex: in any of these forms, the bacteria can be transmitted.

 The chlamydia bacteria can end up in various mucous membranes of your body.
-During vaginal sex, the mucous membranes of the genitals and urinary tract mainly become infected.
+Vaginal sex mainly infects the genitals and urinary tract.
 During anal sex, the bacteria can infect the anus and rectum, and oral sex can cause an infection in the throat.
 Your eyes can also become infected, for example if you bring the bacteria from your genitals to your eyes with your hands.

-There are a few factors that increase your risk of chlamydia infection.
+There are a few factors that increase your risk.
 Having changing sex partners increases the risk of infection, just like not using condoms during sexual contacts.
-Certain groups are at higher risk of chlamydia or are more likely to have complications.
-This applies, for example, to men who have sex with men, sex workers and trans people.
+Certain groups are at higher risk, such as men who have sex with men, sex workers, and trans people.

 A special situation occurs during pregnancy.
 If you are pregnant and have chlamydia, there is a risk that your baby will become infected during delivery.
 The bacteria can then infect your baby's eyes, making treatment necessary.

 It is important to know that chlamydia is not transmitted through ordinary daily contact.
 You can't contract chlamydia from shaking hands, cuddling, drinking from the same glass, or using the same toilet seat.
-The bacteria needs direct contact with mucous membranes to pass from one person to another.
+The bacteria needs direct contact with mucous membranes to pass.

 Symptoms and Characteristics of chlamydia